picarro/sam-foup-public/README.md

 Installing the `picarro-sam` Debian package
 -------------------------------------------

-To install the release on your sysem, open a Terminal window and type the following command (replace `VERSION` as appropriate):
+After downloading the current `.deb` file from the [releases](releases) folder, open a Terminal window and type the following command (replace `VERSION` as appropriate):

   ```shell
   sudo dpkg -i releases/picarro-sam-VERSION.deb